spike-project/spike/README.md

         git clone https://github.com/spike-project/spike.git

-- then go to the spike directory and type the following command
+- then go to the spike directory and type the following command (new syntax due to changes in development team)

-        python3 setup.py devel
+        pip install -e

 This method allows you to update your `Spike` distibution from `github` and always use the latest version by doing